Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Evaluation

 \subsection{Model Comparison}

-To evaluate \textit{Tag\&Tab} in comparison to other reference-free baseline detection methods, we examined various open-source LLMs, including LLaMA 1 (7B, 13B, 30B) \cite{touvron2023llama}, Pythia (160M, 1.4B, 2.8B, 6.9B, 12B) \cite{biderman2023pythia}.
-Additionally, we used GPT-3.5 Turbo\footnote{https://platform.openai.com/docs/models/gpt-3-5-turbo} (trained on data up to September 2021\footnote{https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models}), given the partial knowledge that it was trained on known books, as discussed in previous studies~\cite{shi2023detecting,chang2023speak}.
-Models like LLaMA 1 and Pythia are well-suited for MIA evaluation with their transparency regarding pretraining datasets.
-This contrasts with newer models such as LLaMA 2 and 3, which lack such transparency.
+To compare \textit{Tag\&Tab} with other reference-free baseline detection methods, we examined various open-source LLMs, including LLaMA 1 (7B, 13B, 30B)~\cite{touvron2023LLaMA}, Pythia (160M, 1.4B, 2.8B, 6.9B, 12B)~\cite{biderman2023pythia}, and Qwen1.5-14B~\cite{qwen2024qwen15}.
+Additionally, we included GPT-3.5 Turbo\footnote{https://platform.openai.com/docs/models/gpt-3-5-turbo} (trained on data up to September 2021\footnote{https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models}), given partial knowledge of its training on known books, as discussed in previous studies~\cite{shi2023detecting,chang2023speak}.
+Our black-box assumption still holds because the OpenAI API exposes token-level log probabilities for this model.
+LLaMA 1 and Pythia are well-suited for MIA evaluation due to their transparency regarding pretraining datasets, unlike newer models such as LLaMA 2 and 3, which lack such transparency.